 In religious ideas and conceptions there has been for ages a slow and steady development.
-At the bottom of the ladder (speaking of modern times) is Catholicism, and at the top is Science.
-The intermediate rounds of the ladder are occupied by the various sects, whose name is legion.
+At the bottom of the ladder (speaking of modern times) is Catholicism, and at the top are Atheism and Science.
+The intermediate rounds of this ladder are occupied by the various sects, whose name is legion.

-But whatever may be the truth upon any subject, has nothing to do with our right to investigate that subject, and express any opinion we may form.
-And that I ask, is the same right I freely accord to all others.
+But whatever may be the truth on any subject has nothing to do with our right to investigate that subject, and express any opinion we may form.
+All that I ask is the right I freely accord to all others.

 A few years ago a Methodist clergyman took it upon himself to give me a piece of friendly advice.
 "Although you may disbelieve the Bible," said he, "you ought not to say so.
 That you should keep to yourself."

-"Do you believe the Bible?" said I.

-He replied, "Most assuredly."

-To which I retorted: "Your answer conveys no information to me.
+"Do you believe the Bible?" said I. He replied, "Most assuredly."
+To which I retorted, "Your answer conveys no information to me.
 You may be following your own advice.
 You told me to suppress my opinions.
-Of course a man who will advise others to dissimulate will not always be particular about telling the truth himself."
+Of course, a man who will advise others to dissimulate will not always be particular about telling the truth himself."